Alfie Fuller: Career

-Fuller's debut television acting role was in the anthology series Little America.
+Fuller's made her television debut in the 2020 Apple TV anthology series Little America.
 She gained wider prominence as the recurring character Dinah on Marvelous Mrs. Maisel beginning in season four.
 She was promoted to a main cast member for season five.
-She is also the lead character of Prairie, a shaman, on the Hulu comedy series Deli Boys (2025).
+She was also the lead character of Prairie, a shaman and afrofuturist hipster, on the Hulu comedy series Deli Boys (2025).
+Fuller made her feature film debut as Trish in Shatara Michelle Ford's 2024 drama Dreams in Nightmares.